veriton/oracloudprov/README.md

 A stack template derived from Oracle's supplied Oracle-SOACS-DBCS-Template (version 1.1.11)

 ### High level summary of changes
+- Removed trailing spaces on some lines (cosmetic)

 *Improved documentation will follow (eventually ;) )*